luyadev/luya/docs/guide/concept-extensions.md

 LUYA provides a flexible way to extend the system with your custom modules, blocks and functions.

-## Composer Types
+## Composer types

-As LUYA is built upon the composer package manager, every extension must be included via composer.
-Thefore first create your own composer package by creating a `composer.json` file.
+As LUYA is built upon the composer package manager every extension must be included via composer.
+Therefore first create your own composer package by creating a `composer.json` file, e.g.:

 ```json
 {